 B. Notwithstanding the foregoing, nothing contained herein shall be construed to prohibit (i) separately contacting the membership, or any part thereof, of any public body for the purpose of ascertaining a member's position with respect to the transaction of public business, whether such contact is done in person, by telephone or by electronic communication, provided the contact is done on a basis that does not constitute a meeting as defined in this chapter or (ii) the House of Delegates or the Senate of Virginia from adopting rules relating to the casting of votes by members of standing committees.
 Nothing in this subsection shall operate to exclude any public record from the provisions of this chapter.

 § 2.2-3711.
-(Effective until date pursuant to Acts 2023, cc.
-756 and 778, cl.
-5) Closed meetings authorized for certain limited purposes.
+(Effective until July 1, 2026) Closed meetings authorized for certain limited purposes.

 A. Public bodies may hold closed meetings only for the following purposes: